Bait Finesse System

 However, I have also read that BFS actually was developed to catch trout in streams because anglers who loved their baitcasters needed reels that would cast trout-sized lures.
 As this account goes, bass anglers later adopted it to finesse fishing for bass.

 Which account is correct?
 I don't know.
-How we got here may not be as important as the fact that we did get here.
-There are very nice reels that can cast very light lures.
+How we got here is not as important as the fact that we did get here.
+There are very nice reels that can cast very light lures, and very nice rods designed specifically for those same very light lures.
 That's really all that matters.

 Bait Finesse System for Trout

-Lure fishing for trout is quite popular in Japan (probably more so than tenkara but less so than keiyru bait fishing).
+Lure fishing for trout is quite popular in Japan.
 Until fairly recently, it was a game limited to spinning rods and reels.
-However, the availability of Bait Finesse System reels that can cast lures weighing only 2 grams (1/16 oz) or less, rods designed for lures as light as 1 gram and lines as light as 1 lb has opened a new genre of fishing: BFS for trout, also called Mountain Stream Bait Finesse.
+However, the availability of Bait Finesse System reels that can cast lures weighing only 1.5 or 2 grams (1/16 oz or less), rods designed for lures as light as 1 gram and lines as light as 1 lb has opened a new genre of fishing: BFS for trout, also called Mountain Stream Bait Finesse.

 Several years ago, a guy submitted a question on the Question and Answer column of a major outdoors magazine.
 He wanted to know why trout fishermen don't use baitcasting reels.
 Most of the guys who answered tried to be helpful but their answers were pretty predictable, along the lines of "most baitcasting reels are designed for heavier line and lures."
 That was then.
 This is now.
-There are now baitcasting reels designed for light line and light lures!
+There are now baitcasting reels (and rods) designed specifically for light lines and light lures!
+Ultralight BFS is a thing!

 So why don't trout fishermen use them?
 Probably because most trout fishermen don't know they exist.
 Until fairly recently, BFS was known only to bass anglers.
 Even in Japan, the use of BFS for trout is pretty recent.
 It has gotten almost no coverage at all in the US.
 That's why Finesse-Fishing.com was founded: to bring to the US market some wonderful JDM gear, including BFS reels and baitcasting rods designed for trout, whether in alpine lakes or in mountain streams.
 BFS for trout is in its infancy in the US.
 We aim to change that!

 One could ask, and indeed many have, why would you want to use baitcasting gear when spinning gear works so well already, especially for casting light lures.
-I guess there are three very good reasons to use a baitcaster on a mountain stream to catch trout: 1) in skilled hands it is more accurate, 2) In skilled hands it is easier to cast with a low trajectory - under overhanging branches - and also to have the lure land more softly (with more finesse), and 3) some people just love baitcasters and find them to be more fun and more satisfying to use than spinning reels.
+I guess there are three very good reasons to use a baitcaster on a mountain stream to catch trout: 1) in skilled hands it is more accurate, 2) In skilled hands it is easier to cast with a low trajectory - under overhanging branches - and also to have the lure land more softly (with more finesse), and 3) some people just love baitcasters and find them to be more fun and more satisfying than spinning reels.
+And that last reason extends the use of Ultralight BFS rods and reels way beyond mountain streams.
+How many town parks have ponds or lakes that are full of panfish and smaller bass?
+Regular BFS gear would be overkill, but Ultralight BFS?
+Oh, yeah!

 There is no question that on a small mountain stream, with rocks and eddies and overhanging tree branches, casting accuracy is of paramount importance.
 Generally, a trout is going to hit your lure on the first cast or not at all.
 However, if your cast is a bit too far away, he may just follow the lure without hitting it.
 If it's too close he'll just run for cover.
 In either case, a second cast is probably a waste of time.
 Dropping a lure into a small target, and doing so softly, is absolutely critical.
 There is no point having pinpoint accuracy if your lure lands with a big splash and scares the fish you were trying to catch.
 Thumbing a BFS reel to stop a cast is far more precise than feathering a spinning reel.